The Quintessential Confederate Cap, Part I: Overview of Manufacture, Regulations and Various Designs

 The first of the surviving caps is without provenance.
 The basic cloth of the sides and crown is a light steel-gray colored twill with a very heavy nap that easily conceals the warp.
 The weave’s weft goes over two and under two warp yarns and the warp goes over one and under two weft yarns.
 The thick weft yarn is light gray and heavy, coarse a warp yarn is a natural white.
 The band is a lightweight, black woolen flannel.
 The leather composition visor is made from two layers of very thin leather that have been glued together and machine-sewn around the outer edge without a welt.
 The two-piece leather chinstrap is intact, but a segment is missing from the left-side component.
 The right-side component is complete, to include its leather keeper.
 The sweatband is enameled cloth and the lining a fine white, polished cotton.
 The band appears to be stiffened with pasteboard or leather, and the chinstrap is secured with four-hole, white bone buttons.[25].

 The other hybrid forage cap is in the Gettysburg National Park collection.
 Its provenance asserts that it was picked up off the battlefield as a souvenir in 1863.
-Unfortunately, only a few, low resolution images are available to the author for this artifact, but it conforms closely to Cunningham’s cap.
+The images of this cap (courtesy of Dr. Michael R. Cunningham) indicate that it conforms closely to Cunningham’s cap.
 The basic cloth of the sides and crown is a light sheep’s gray cloth, perhaps satinet.
-The band appears to be black.
-The visor and chinstrap are obscure in the image, but the chinstrap is secured in place with japanned tin, trouser buttons.
+The band appears to have been black (now faded).
+The one-piece leather visor and enameled cloth, two-piece chinstrap are similar in shape to those components of Cunningham's cap, but the Cunningham cap visor is notably different in that it is fashioned from two layers of thin leather.
+The chinstrap is secured in place with black horn, trouser buttons.
 A Richards brand, anti-sunstroke cushion was inserted next to the crown by the original owner and remained with the cap after its recovery from the battlefield.[26]

 Click this link to navigate to Part II of this study...